The Best Gold ETFs In Canada for 2022

 How to Invest In Gold In Canada

-There are several ways Canadians can invest in gold, including buying physical gold bars, gold stocks, or gold ETFs; however, in this article, we’re going to explore the latter.
+There are several ways Canadians can invest in gold, including buying physical gold bars, gold stocks, or gold ETFs (exchange-traded funds).
+In this article, we’ll explore the latter.

 1. iShares S&P/TSX Global Gold Index ETF

 This long-standing iShares ETF is on many best gold ETFs lists.
 For starters, it’s huge, with over 1.6 billion in Assets Under Management (AUM).
 It’s by far the largest of the gold ETFs on this list.
 But there are other things to like about this fund aside from the size.

 For starters, it has a very low MER for a precious metals ETF, at only .61%.
 It’s also diversified globally.
 While Canadian companies make up over 60% of the holdings, there is exposure to the US, South Africa, and Peru.

 If you’re looking for a solid dividend, you’re better off with the next two funds on our list.
 But who’s really looking for dividends when they invest in gold.
 What this fund has delivered is solid capital growth.
 While past performance is no indicator of future returns, average annual returns are 7.74% for the past 5 years.

 What We Like: Low MER, global diversification, history of capital growth.

 In many ways, the Horizons Gold Yield ETF is very different from its iShares counterpart.
 For starters, it’s much smaller, with AUM just a shade over $74 million.
 Not only that, it’s an actively traded ETF that doesn’t invest in gold stocks at all.

 Instead, it holds SPDR Gold Shares, the largest physically-backed gold exchange-traded fund (ETF) in the world.
 While this fund’s capital growth has not equalled the performance of XGD, it does boast a superior dividend yield.